The Marijuana Control, Legalization and Revenue Act of 2016

 (10) Specify standard forms for reporting financial conditions, results of operations, and other relevant financial information.

 (12) Require audits to be conducted, in accordance with generally accepted auditing standards, of the financial statements of all registrants whose annual gross revenues equal or exceed a specified sum.
 However, nothing herein shall be construed to limit the commission’s authority to require audits of any cannabis business.
-Audits, compilations, and reviews provided for in this subdivision shall be made by independent certified public accountants licensed to practice in this state.

 (13) Regulate, limit, or otherwise restrict any activity that is related to the conduct of cannabis Business, including to but not limited to, cultivation, processing, transportation, destruction, storage and sales of cannabis, consistent with the purposes of this division.